Skip to main content

 image-20240402-163733.png

-Sub-Component Modelists
+Sub-block Modelists

-Once we have set up the modes for the individual components we can then create (1) a matrix (2) of Valitype “PowerConsumption” that is mode dependent as specified in the “Mode Reference” field (3) as in Figure Creating a Mode Dependent Matrix ,
+Once we have set up the modes for the individual blocks we can then create (1) a matrix (2) of Valitype “PowerConsumption” that is mode dependent as specified in the “Mode Reference” field (3) as in Figure Creating a Mode Dependent Matrix ,

 image-20240402-165700.png